Jane Seymour (actress): Acting career

+In 2025, Seymour began hosting an Acorn TV/BBC America series called Relative Secrets.

 Personal life

 Seymour has been married and divorced four times.
-Her first marriage, to Michael Attenborough, the son of film actor and director Richard Attenborough, was from 1971 to 1973.
-She was then briefly married to Attenborough's friend Geoffrey Planer from 1977 to 1978.
+Her first marriage was to Michael Attenborough.
+She was then briefly married to Geoffrey Planer.

 In 1981, Seymour married David Flynn.
 The marriage produced two children: Katherine Flynn (born on 7 February 1982) and Sean Flynn (born on 31 July 1985).
-Flynn had involved her in the housing market, an involvement which left her "completely beyond bankrupt".
+Flynn involved her in the housing market, which left her "completely beyond bankrupt".
 They divorced in 1992.
 The following year, Seymour married actor James Keach.
-Together they had twins, John Stacy and Kristopher Steven, born 30 November 1995, and named after family friends Johnny Cash and Christopher Reeve and James's brother, actor Stacy Keach.
+Together they had twins, John Stacy and Kristopher Steven, born on 30 November 1995, and named after family friends Johnny Cash and Christopher Reeve and James's brother, actor Stacy Keach.

 In February 2005, Seymour became a naturalised citizen of the United States.

 Seymour is a celebrity ambassador for Childhelp, a national nonprofit organisation dedicated to helping victims of child abuse and neglect.
 In 2007, she sponsored a children's Art Pillow contest as part of the Jane Seymour Collection, with the proceeds going to Childhelp.

 On 12 April 2013, it was announced that Seymour was divorcing Keach.
 The divorce was finalized in December 2015.

 In February 2018, she posed for Playboy for a third time, becoming at the age of 67 the oldest woman to be photographed for the magazine.
 In the Playboy interview, Seymour revealed that she briefly quit acting after being sexually harassed by an unnamed film producer in the early 1970s.

+Since 2023, she has been in a relationship with musician John Zambetti.